Ken-Ton schools considering more cameras and ID scanners

 "Obviously this is a topic of great concern," School Superintendent Stephen Bovino said last week as he presented a building security update to the School Board.

-Bovino noted that cameras linked to the Town of Tonawanda Police Department and an identification scanner called the Raptor, which does instant background checks on visitors, already are in place in some schools.
+Bovino noted that cameras linked to the Town of Tonawanda Police Department and an identification scanner called the Raptor, which does instant background checks on visitors, already is in place in human resources.

 The district has cameras in the hallways, stairwells and outside at both Kenmore East and Kenmore West high schools, but would like them in every district building.